uphold/docs/_webhooks.md

 Parameter | Description
 ----------|---------------------------------------
-id        | The id of the updated card. context   | a JSON object with additional context.
+context   | A JSON object with additional context. id        | The id of the updated card.

 The additional context includes the following details: